 Mechanism of Action

-Emtricitabine is an antiviral drug [See Clinical Pharmacology (12.4)].
+Emtricitabine is an antiretroviral drug [see Microbiology (12.4)].

-The pharmacokinetics of emtricitabine were evaluated in healthy subjects and HIV-1-infected subjects.
+The pharmacokinetic properties of FTC were evaluated in healthy subjects and HIV-1-infected subjects.
 Emtricitabine pharmacokinetics are similar between these populations.

-Figure 1 shows the mean steady-state plasma emtricitabine concentration-time profile in 20 HIV-1-infected subjects receiving Emtriva capsules.
+Figure 1 shows the mean steady-state plasma FTC concentration-time profile in 20 HIV-1-infected subjects receiving Emtriva capsules.

-Emtricitabine is rapidly and extensively absorbed following oral administration with peak plasma concentrations occurring at 1–2 hours post-dose.
-Following multiple dose oral administration of Emtriva capsules to 20 HIV-1-infected subjects, the (mean ± SD) steady-state plasma emtricitabine peak concentration (Cmax) was 1.8 ± 0.7 µg/mL and the area-under the plasma concentration-time curve over a 24-hour dosing interval (AUC) was 10.0 ± 3.1 µg∙hr/mL.
-The mean steady state plasma trough concentration at 24 hours post-dose was 0.09 µg/mL.
-The mean absolute bioavailability of Emtriva capsules was 93% while the mean absolute bioavailability of Emtriva oral solution was 75%.
+Emtricitabine is rapidly and extensively absorbed following oral administration, with peak plasma concentrations occurring at 1–2 hours postdose.
+Following multiple dose oral administration of Emtriva capsules to 20 HIV-1 infected subjects, the (mean ± SD) steady-state plasma FTC peak concentration (Cmax) was 1.8 ± 0.7 µg/mL and the area-under the plasma concentration-time curve over a 24-hour dosing interval (AUC) was 10.0 ± 3.1 µg∙hr/mL.
+The mean steady-state plasma trough concentration at 24 hours postdose was 0.09 µg/mL.
+The mean absolute bioavailability of Emtriva capsules was 93%, while the mean absolute bioavailability of Emtriva oral solution was 75%.
 The relative bioavailability of Emtriva oral solution was approximately 80% of Emtriva capsules.

-The multiple dose pharmacokinetics of emtricitabine are dose proportional over a dose range of 25–200 mg.
+The multiple dose pharmacokinetics of FTC are dose proportional over a dose range of 25–200 mg.

-In vitro studies indicate that emtricitabine is not an inhibitor of human CYP450 enzymes.
-Following administration of 14C-emtricitabine, complete recovery of the dose was achieved in urine (~86%) and feces (~14%).
+Following administration of radiolabelled FTC, complete recovery of the dose was achieved in urine (~86%) and feces (~14%).
 Thirteen percent (13%) of the dose was recovered in urine as three putative metabolites.
-The biotransformation of emtricitabine includes oxidation of the thiol moiety to form the 3'-sulfoxide diastereomers (~9% of dose) and conjugation with glucuronic acid to form 2'-O-glucuronide (~4% of dose).
+The biotransformation of FTC includes oxidation of the thiol moiety to form the 3'-sulfoxide diastereomers (~9% of dose) and conjugation with glucuronic acid to form 2'-O-glucuronide (~4% of dose).
 No other metabolites were identifiable.

-The plasma emtricitabine half-life is approximately 10 hours.
-The renal clearance of emtricitabine is greater than the estimated creatinine clearance, suggesting elimination by both glomerular filtration and active tubular secretion.
+The plasma FTC half-life is approximately 10 hours.
+The renal clearance of FTC is greater than the estimated creatinine clearance, suggesting elimination by both glomerular filtration and active tubular secretion.
 There may be competition for elimination with other compounds that are also renally eliminated.